-Recently hailed by Anthony Tommasini of the New York Times as a “compelling tenor,” he made his New York City Opera debut in April 2013 as Mambre in Rossini’s Mosè in Egitto, a production dubbed by Tommasini as one of the Top 10 classical events of 2013.
-In 2014-15, Zach sang the role of Damon “with sensitivity and grace” (Boston Classical Review) in Acis and Galatea, performances conducted by Nicholas McGegan leading Philharmonia Baroque in Berkeley, CA as well as with the Handel and Haydn Society in Boston, MA.
-In 2016, Zach made his haute-contre debut as Orphee in back-to-back productions of Gluck’s Orphee et Eurydice with Brava!
+Hailed by Anthony Tommasini of the New York Times as a “compelling tenor,” he made his New York City Opera debut as Mambre in Rossini’s Mosè in Egitto.
+Young Finkelstein has sung the role of Damon “with sensitivity and grace” (Boston Classical Review) in Acis and Galatea, performances conducted by Nicholas McGegan leading Philharmonia Baroque in Berkeley, CA as well as with the Handel and Haydn Society in Boston, MA.
+He made his haute-contre debut as Orphee in back-to-back productions of Gluck’s Orphee et Eurydice with Brava!
 Opera Theatre (English) and Opera Grand Rapids (French).

 Mr. Finkelstein is also an evangelist for new and contemporary classical works, an oeuvre he discovered as a two-time Vocal Fellow at the Tanglewood Music Festival.
-Most recently in New York City, Zach premiered a new work Threshold for tenor and orchestra with the Argento Ensemble, a piece created specifically for Zach by Prix-de-Rome-winning composer Jesse Jones.
+In New York City, he premiered a new work, Threshold, for tenor and orchestra with the Argento Ensemble, a piece created specifically for him by Prix-de-Rome-winning composer Jesse Jones.
 The New York Times’ James Oestrich commended this “excellent” performance: “Zach Finkelstein negotiated Mr. Jones’s high tenor flights with aplomb”.
 Satie’s Socrate, a thirty-minute political monodrama for tenor and piano (“beautifully sung”, UK Daily Telegraph), has also become a signature piece for Mr. Finkelstein, toured regularly with the Mark Morris Dance Group across the United States as well as London, UK and a recent debut in Shenzhen and Beijing, China.
-Zach also performed the American premiere of Harrison Birtwistle’s Songs from the same earth with pianist Mike Brofman at the Brooklyn Art Song Society and returns this season to perform a recital of Jake Heggie and Reynaldo Hahn.
+He also presented the American premiere of Harrison Birtwistle’s Songs from the same earth with pianist Mike Brofman at the Brooklyn Art Song Society, returned in the 2017 season to perform a recital devoted to the art songs of Jake Heggie and Reynaldo Hahn and tours new music with BASS in 2018 in Seattle, California and New York.

 In the media, Zach has performed opera excerpts on CBC’s Saturday Afternoon at the Opera as well as Toronto’s Classical 96.3 FM and Seattle’s KING FM.
 Both Musical Toronto and Opera Canada Magazine have profiled Mr. Finkelstein as a singer to watch.